sbtrn-devil/crtk/docs/api.md

 Throwing semantics allows the coroutine to finalize its cancellation gracefully in natural exception unwinding way.

 Remember that no more awaiting for asynchronous operations are allowed in the coroutine after cancellation.
 If your finalization logic needs ones then you have to start that logic in a new coroutine.

+*NOTE!* `.cancel` can be applied to any coroutine handle, but works to a limited degree on `async` function based coroutine: it cancels awaiting of the underlying `async` function, but does not affect the running function itself.
+There is no official way to pass cancellation to a running `async` function, so if you need it you'll have to invent wheels.
+Blame ES `async` / `await` / `Promise` design.

 ### .emit(channel, ...args): _method_